PostgreSQL

 Excluding source data

 If you don’t want to sync all the data from your source database, you can exclude schemas, tables, or columns from your syncs on your Fivetran dashboard.
-To do so, go to your connector details page and uncheck the objects you would like to omit from syncing.
+To do so, go to your connection details page and uncheck the objects you would like to omit from syncing.
 For more information, see our Data Blocking documentation.

 Alternatively, you can restrict the Fivetran user's access to certain tables or columns in your source database.

-NOTE: You cannot exclude columns which are primary keys or foreign keys.
+You cannot exclude columns which are primary keys or foreign keys.

 How to allow only a subset of tables: